apache/sling-site/src/main/jbake/content/documentation/bundles/repository-initialization.md

 They are called in increasing order of their `service.ranking` service property, which needs to be an `Integer` as usual.

 If any of them throws an Exception, the `SlingRepository` service is not registered.

+This mechanism is used under the hood by repoinit.

 ## The 'repoinit' Repository Initialization Language
-The `org.apache.sling.repoinit.parser` implements a mini-language meant to create paths, service users and manage access control in a content repository, as well as registering JCR namespaces, node types and privileges.
+The `org.apache.sling.repoinit.parser` implements a mini-language meant to create nodes, properties, service users and manage access control in a content repository, as well as registering JCR namespaces, node types and privileges.
 Defining access control content consists of setting and deleting policies of type access control lists (ACL) for which individual access control entries (ACE) can be added and removed.